-If you are running a business in the year 2019, it’s almost impossible to do it effectively without the help of little modern wizardry (otherwise known as technology).
+If you are running a business in the year 2019, it’s almost impossible to do it effectively without the help of a little modern wizardry (otherwise known as technology).
 Sure, maybe you are one of those very, very rare people who doesn’t use technology in business, but still reads blogs.
 In that case, you might not be interested in learning more.
 And also, you seem like an interesting person.
 However, if you are curious about how you can make use of tech to make your life and your business a bit more organized, then this 3 part series on my favourite business apps is for you.
 First up, let’s talk Evernote.

-This has been around for quite a while now, so there is a decent chance you have already hear about it and are thinking I am very lame for featuring it.
+This has been around for quite a while now, so there is a decent chance you have already heard about it and are thinking I am very lame for featuring it.
 But AU CONTRAIRE, my friend.
 I am not lame at all!
 Or, more accurately, I may very well be lame, but not for this particular reason.
 Evernote is fantastic for organizing all of your…everything.
 It’s essentially a notebook – or series of notebooks – that you keep in the cloud, accessible anywhere.
 Even if you’ve heard of it, you probably aren’t using it to the full extent.

 There are desktop versions and app versions, and they sync, so what you add to your desktop Evernote will automatically update on your app and vice versa.
 Meaning you can type or write or take pictures of notes, and access them on any device (well, technically only two with the free version).